 You CAN rebuild that connection you felt for one another when you first kissed.
 And you can bring back that love and devotion you felt for one another when both of you said, “I love you” for the first time.

-If you feel like your marriage is worth fighting for, then do yourself a favor and watch this quick video on how to Mend Your Marriage that will teach you everything you need to know about fixing the most important thing in the world.
+If you feel like your marriage is worth fighting for, then do yourself a favor and watch this quick video on how to Mend Your Marriage (click to watch on their site) that will teach you everything you need to know about fixing the most important thing in the world.

 What does it mean to be emotionally distant?